 "What are you afraid of?"

-I have to be honest: for a supposed "horror" film, "Trick or Treat" is disappointingly light on gore and certainly isn't very scary, but it more than makes up for that by being fast-paced, action packed, and funny as hell.
-Marc "Skippy" Price is great as the put-upon Eddie, and he receives able acting support from Lisa Orgolini as his love interest Leslie, Glen Morgan as his nerdy buddy Roger, and future "Melrose Place" star Doug Savant as his preppie tormentor, Tim Hainey.
-'80s metal fans and trivia geeks will note that the music of "Sammi Curr" heard throughout the film was actually performed by the cult hard-rock act Fastway, which featured former Motorhead guitarist 'Fast Eddie' Clarke.
+I have to be honest: for a supposed "horror" film, Trick or Treat is light on gore and isn't very scary, but it's fast-paced, action packed, and funny as hell.
+Marc "Skippy" Price is great as the put-upon Eddie, and he receives able acting support from Lisa Orgolini as his love interest Leslie, Glen Morgan as his nerdy buddy Roger, and future Melrose Place star Doug Savant as his preppie tormentor, Tim Hainey.
+'80s metal fans and trivia geeks will note that the music of "Sammi Curr" heard throughout the film was performed by the cult hard-rock act Fastway, which featured former Motorhead guitarist 'Fast Eddie' Clarke.

-Fans were hopeful for Sammi Curr's resurrection in 2006 when it was rumored that the horror specialists at Anchor Bay were planning a 20th anniversary deluxe DVD, but that release was apparently cancelled due to hassles with the music licensing.
-Hopefully the film's cult following will be rewarded with a new DVD sometime soon; until then, interested parties might still be lucky enough to find a copy if they comb carefully enough through those bargain bins.
+Fans were hopeful for Sammi Curr's resurrection in 2006 when it was rumored that Anchor Bay was planning a 20th anniversary DVD, but that release was apparently cancelled due to hassles with music licensing.
+Hopefully the film's cult following will be rewarded with a new DVD sometime soon.
+Until then, interested parties might still be lucky enough to find a copy if they comb carefully enough through those bargain bins.